15-Month-Old Not Talking: Should You Be Worried?

 How To Help Your Baby Talk

 The best way to teach your baby to talk is to talk to them, at them, and with them.
+Simple activities and intentional things you can do include:

 • Respond to your baby even if they are just making noise.
-Validate your child’s attempts with a response to their chatter
+Validate your child’s attempts with a response to their chatter.

 • Praise your little one for their words, gestures, and communication attempts.